 With the red LED flashing, quickly press and release the black button to make the LED flash faster.

-- Now grab the Xbox One controller and wake it up by pressing the Xbox home button.
+- Now grab the Xbox One, Series X, or Series S controller and wake it up by pressing the Xbox home button.

-Press the sync button on top of the Xbox One controller to pair it with the Magic-NS Adapter.
+Press the sync button on top of the Xbox controller to pair it with the Magic-NS Adapter.

-- Keep the Xbox One controller near the Switch Lite and Magic-NS adapter until the Xbox symbol stops flashing.
+- Keep the Xbox controller near the Switch Lite and Magic-NS adapter until the Xbox symbol stops flashing.

-When this screen comes up, press the Xbox One controller's LB and RB buttons at the same time.
+When this screen comes up, press the Xbox controller's LB and RB buttons at the same time.

 Now you're all paired up.
-Have fun playing with your Xbox One controller!
+Have fun playing with your Xbox controller!

-Now you know how to use Xbox One controller with Switch Lite.
-If for any reason you want to pair an external controller to it, it's good to know that you can use an Xbox One controller that you already have lying around.
+Now you know how to use Xbox One, Series X, and Series S controller with your Switch Lite.
+If, for any reason, you want to pair an external controller to it, it's good to know that you can use any Xbox controller that you already have lying around.
 I especially like the Magic-NS adapter and accompanying cable because they are small and don't take up a lot of room.
-You'll be able to travel with them easily to play wirelessly with an Xbox One controller wherever you go.
+You'll be able to travel with them easily to play wirelessly with an Xbox controller wherever you go.